 A minor child power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the event that the parent or guardian may not be present during a medical emergency.

 - This form is generally used if the parent or guardian must leave the country for a period of time.
 It is also used when the child is temporarily living or traveling with an adult who is not their parent or guardian.

 A real estate power of attorney grants power to the agent to buy, sell, and manage real estate on the principal's behalf.

 - This type of power of attorney is incredibly powerful.
 Before signing it, the principal should seek legal advice.

 Tax Power of Attorney

-This form, officially known in Vermont as Form PA-1, which allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney, officially known in Vermont as Form PA-1, which allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to the Department of Taxes on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney which allows the agent to buy, sell, and handle the necessary paperwork with the Vermont Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Vermont Department of Motor Vehicles on the principal's behalf.